Skip to content

 process(batch)

-The CM yields an async iterator of per-tick sample batches.
-Each batch is a Mapping[name, Sample] — one entry per device that polled successfully on that tick.
+The CM yields a :class:Recording carrying the async iterator, the live :class:AcquisitionSummary, and the rate.
+Each batch on the stream is a Mapping[name, Sample] — one entry per device that polled successfully on that tick.
 Devices whose :class:DeviceResult carries an error are omitted from that batch and logged at WARN.

 Parameters: